-- Avoid working or studying alone in a building at night. - Keep your purse and petty cash in a locked cabinet or drawer. - While in class or in the library, keep personal belongings in view. - Use the Escort Service to travel alone at night (see Escort Service guidelines). - Report anyone who behaves suspiciously to the University Police.
+- Avoid working or studying alone in a building at night. - Keep your purse and petty cash in a locked cabinet or drawer. - While in class or in the library, keep personal belongings in view. - Use LiveSafe's safewalk feature or the University Police Escort Service guidelines). - Report anyone who behaves suspiciously to the University Police.
 Remember his/her appearance and relay it to the dispatcher.